-2020/21 Deliverables Planned Date Status Audit Plan May 2021 Complete We are required to issue a detailed audit plan to the Audit Committee setting out our proposed approach in order to give an opinion on the Authority's 2020/21 financial statements and the Auditor's Annual Report on the Authority's Value for Money arrangements.
-Audit Findings Report September 2021 Not yet due The Audit Findings Report will be reported to the September Audit Committee.
-Auditors Report September 2021 Not yet due This is the opinion on your financial statements.
-Auditor's Annual Report September 2021 Not yet due This Report communicates the key issues arising from our Value for Money work.
+2020/21 Deliverables Planned Date Status Audit Plan Completed Completed We are required to issue a detailed audit plan to the Audit and Governance Committee setting out our proposed approach in order to give an opinion on the Authority's 2020/21 financial statements and the Auditor's Annual Report on the Authority's Value for Money arrangements.
+Audit Findings Report December 2021 Not yet due The Audit Findings Report will be reported to the December Audit and Governance Committee.
+Auditors Report December 2021 Not yet due This is the opinion on your financial statements.
+Auditor's Annual Report Completed Completed and presented alongside this report This Report communicates the key issues arising from our Value for Money work.
+September 2021